onzfonz/comp227/src/content/8/en/part8b.md

 #### 8.7 WebExercises

 Add an endpoint to your app for the exercise calculator.
-It should be used by doing an HTTP POST request to endpoint <i>exercises</i> with the input in the request body:
+It should be used by doing an HTTP POST request to endpoint ***exercises*** with the input in the request body:

 ```js
 {